jbrezmorf/fve_vizovicka/README.md

   But that could be result of poor sell model.
 - Dayly curves of production and irradiation especially for the east orientations exhibit a morning peaks.
 These seems to be already in the pvGIS data.
 Not sure if these are real.
 That could also affect the optimization results.
+- LP solver applied to find optimal control, no integer programming necessary
+-
 TODO:
-- tray to make optimization more robust in order to optimize for different years, models
+- try to make optimization more robust in order to optimize for different years, models
   1. parametrize optimization be model setting
   2. three stage optimization :
         1. compute for all pannels in same direction, tilt with large step